wink94/RASA-HR-bot/data/nlu.md

 - can you help me find a job. i completed my degree recently.
 - are there any jobs available for fresh graduates.
 - hello i was a undergraduate of [universitry of colombo](university)
+- can you list job openings for freshers?
+- what are the openings for freshers.

 ## intent: job_apply_non_specific